-Applicable regulations require the assignment of an RE-4 reentry code when a Sailor is discharged by reason of misconduct. you have been treated no differently than others in your situation, the Board could not find an error or injustice in the assignment of your reentry code.
+Applicable regulations normally require the assignment of an RE-4 reentry code to individuals who are not recommended for reenlistment.
+The Board thus concluded that there is no error or injustice in your reentry code.
 Accordingly, your application has been denied.
 The names and votes of the members of the panel will be furnished upon request.